Nashville Paternity Lawyer

 Our Parentage Attorney Will Help You Take That Very Important First Step

 If you are a mother and want to establish who your child’s father is or if you think you may be the biological father of a child, we encourage you to speak with an attorney.
-The Nashville paternity lawyer with Brighter DaySM Law can help you establish legal paternity via a Voluntary Acknowledgement of Paternity form, failing which we can help you file a petition in the relevant court so that legal proceedings – including DNA testing – can be initiated.
+The Nashville paternity lawyer with Brighter Day℠ Law can help you strategize a path forward to establish legal paternity, ensure that all related issues involving the rights of parents are addressed, and help you fight, if necessary, to protect the child’s best interests.
+In some cases where physical violence or addiction is involved, a properly prepared case can result in immediate protection from the court for the parent and child.
+Your experienced family law attorney at Brighter Day℠ Law has navigated these waters many times and will work to provide safety and stability for you and your child in these circumstances.

 Frequently Asked Questions About Parentage Attorney Services in Nashville